 a.
-Role of DSL
+Role of Designated Safeguarding Lead (DSL)

 - i.
 To be a senior member of the School leadership team who is directly employed by the school. - ii.
-To ensure all staff, temporary staff and volunteers are familiar with school and relevant Local Authorities guidelines for identifying and reporting abuse.
+To ensure all staff, temporary staff and volunteers are familiar with school and relevant Local Authorities' guidelines for identifying and reporting abuse.
 This includes allegations of abuse against staff, temporary staff, volunteers and the Head.
 The DSL should ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities. - iii.
 To ensure the school operates an effective Child Protection and Safeguarding policy. - iv.
 To ensure that all new members of staff have access to, and understand, the importance of our Safeguarding Policy and Procedures, through the induction process. - v.
-To ensure all staff, including the Head, temporary staff and volunteers receive accredited training in child protection at least every three years. - vi.
-To support and advise staff, temporary staff and volunteers on Child Protection issues. - vii.
-To ensure the Deputy DSL is trained to the same standard as the DSL. - viii.
-To ensure appropriate provision is in place for the DSL role in 'supervision' for staff dealing with safeguarding, and the corollary of care for the DSL.

-- ix.
-To be available throughout the School day and, whilst residential trips are occurring, either in person or via telephone or email.
-Contact details are given to all staff. - x.
-To be responsible for co-ordinating action and liaising with other agencies and support services. - xi.
+To ensure all staff, including the Head, temporary staff and volunteers receive accredited training in child protection at least every two years. - vi.
+To ensure Governors receive the Safeguarding for Governors and Trustees Training 'Online Safeguarding & Duty of Care training for educational settings' from the SSSCPD platform. - vii.
+To support and advise staff, temporary staff and volunteers on Child Protection issues. - viii.
+To ensure the Deputy DSL is trained to the same standard as the DSL. - ix.
+To ensure appropriate provision is in place for the DSL role in 'supervision' for staff dealing with safeguarding, and the corollary of care for the DSL. - x.
+To be available throughout the school day and, whilst residential trips are occurring, either in person or via telephone or email.
+Contact details are given to all staff. - xi.
+To be responsible for co-ordinating action and liaising with other agencies and support services. - xii.
 In consultation with the Head, to assist the Children's Services Department in enquiring into allegations of child abuse.
-The school will provide information and be represented at case conferences as required. - xii.
-To follow, as appropriate, recommendations made by the relevant Local Authority. - xiii.
-To be aware of 'Working Together to Safeguard Children 2020' and the 'What to do if you're worried a child is being abused update Sept 16' documents (See further reading at end of policy.) - xiv.
-To monitor children on the Child Protection Register. - xv.
-To ensure that relevant staff are aware of any agency intervention. - xvi.
-To complete Child Protection records and forward to new schools. (where relevant) - xvii.
-To maintain accurate and secure Child Protection records. - xviii.
-Following a disclosure or suspicion of abuse the DSL will ensure that contact with the relevant agency is made within 24 hours. - xix.
-To ensure that designated persons receive relevant up to date training every 2 years. - xx.
-To ensure all staff, temporary staff, volunteers and pupils are aware of, and follow the E Safety policy. - xxi.
+The school will provide information and be represented at case conferences as required. - xiii.
+To follow, as appropriate, recommendations made by the relevant Local Authority. - xiv.
+To be aware of 'Working Together to Safeguard Children 2020' and the 'What to do if you're worried a child is being abused update Sept 16' documents (See further reading at end of policy.)

+- xv.
+To monitor children on the Child Protection register. - xvi.
+To ensure that relevant staff are aware of any agency intervention. - xvii.
+To complete Child Protection records and forward to new schools.
+(Where relevant) - xviii.
+To maintain accurate and secure Child Protection records. - xix.
+Following a disclosure or suspicion of abuse the DSL will ensure that contact with the relevant agency is made within 24 hours. - xx.
+To ensure that designated persons receive relevant up-to-date training every 2 years. - xxi.
+To ensure all staff, temporary staff, volunteers and pupils are aware of, and follow the E Safety policy. - xxii.
 To understand the unique risks associated with online safety and be confident that they have the relevant knowledge and up to date capability required to keep children safe whilst they are online at school.

-a.
+b.
 Designated Teachers

 The Head of Pre-Prep (including EYFS) and the Head of Middle School act as the Designated Teachers in these departments.
 In consultation with the DSL they will then decide whether the concern should be referred further.
-They will also collate detailed/accurate/secure written records of referrals and concerns in their department until pupils pass to the next, when records will be transferred.
+They will also collate detailed, accurate and secure written records of referrals and concerns in their department until pupils pass to the next, when records will be transferred.
 Pupils in Years 3-8 should be referred directly to the DSL.

-b.
+c.
 The Director of Operations